left, Florence Christian, 1930

 |

-The above image of Florence Christian was the church built in 1835, and eventually torn down in 1964.
-There was a prior log cabin, originally from 1831, but is rumored to have been burned down by 'two disgruntled females.' |
+The above image of Florence Christian shows the church built in 1835, and eventually torn down in 1964.
+There was a prior log cabin, originally from 1831, but “We are informed that two young women lately set fire to a meeting-house of the Reformers in Boone county , Ky. and burnt it to ashes; because the church had refused them membership.
+What worthy church members they would have made!”
+The Liberator, March 13, 1846, citing the Covington, (Ky.)
+Intelligencer. |

 Hopeful Lutheran Dedication, November 11, 1917

-Hopeful Lutheran's history from its 1976 anniversary booklet is here. (pdf)
+Hopeful Lutheran's history from its 1976 anniversary booklet is here. (pdf) |

-Read about the stained glass
+Hopeful Lutheran's stained glass.
+Read about the stained glass here. (pdf)

-image on left is 1930
+Hopeful Lutheran.
+Image on left is 1930

-Mrs. Blanche Beemon's History of Florence Baptist is here. (pdf)
+Mrs. Blanche Beemon's History of Florence Baptist is here (pdf).

 Florence Church of Christ